yordanjick/CSE168-Lightfield-Viewer/README.md

 Along with using the OpenGL library, it also uses the open source stb_image library in order to load in images as data.

-This program was created in Visual Studio, so while other compilation methods may work, I personally compiled and ran using VS.
+This program was created in Visual Studio, so while other compilation methods may work, I personally compiled and ran using VS. Additionally, this must be compiled for x64 systems and with at least C++17, as x86 causes memory issues and the program requires some libraries only in C++17 and beyond versions.

 This program takes in up to 2 command line arguments, with one of them being required.
 The 1st argument is the relative path to the folder containing the light field data.
 For example, 'data/legos' would be a valid folder.